What It's Like to Get Caught in a Wildfire

 I never thought we were going to die.
 Even when the canyon air filled with smoke, when the flames came rushing up, when darkness fell and the sky glowed red both behind and ahead of us.
-So okay, it was a little scary.
+So, okay, it was a little scary.
 But we were just a short drive from Portland, Oregon, on a well-traveled trail my family had hiked a dozen times in the last 10 years.
 No one dies in a forest fire when they’re that close to home.
 We weren’t outdoorsy enough to die in a forest anywhere.
 Or so it seemed to me.

 On the West Coast, the 2017 onslaught of forest fires has been widespread and relentless—a char stretching from South Cariboo, British Columbia, last summer to the Caravaggio exhibit in the Getty Center just above west Los Angeles Thursday.
 Blazes are striking with growing regularity in the region, sparked in part by drought and record-breaking heat.
 Seven of California’s 10 largest modern wildfires have come in past 14 years.